matthewboylenow/tpi-dam/README.md

-# Taylor Media Hub
+# Taylor Products Digital Asset Management

-A Digital Asset Management (DAM) web application for Taylor Products salespeople to upload, manage, and share photos and videos with metadata.
+A Digital Asset Management (DAM) web application for Taylor Products to upload, manage, and share photos and videos with metadata.

 ---

 ## Overview

-**Taylor Media Hub** allows salespeople to:
+**Taylor Products DAM** allows users to:
 - Upload photos and videos with captions, client names, and tags
 - Manage their personal media library
 - Search and filter assets by date, client, and tags